-While never having been to prison himself, Young’s upbringing in the pre-gentrification Lower East Side (and rearing by his social worker father) positioned him on that world’s periphery.
+While never having been to prison himself, Young’s upbringing as the child of a social worker in the pre-gentrification Lower East Side positioned him on that world’s periphery.
 A lifelong activist, he was a member of Occupy Los Angeles and involved in the environmental justice movement.
-In 2012, he moved back to New York, and the following year, he read “The New Jim Crow.”
-Soon after that, he began corresponding with correctional institutions.
+In 2012, he moved back to New York.
+The following year, he read “The New Jim Crow,” prompting his correspondence with correctional institutions.

 “I was trying to fit a lot on this concept LP, because I wanted to cover all these diverse prison experiences that I’d gathered,” explained Young, by phone from San Francisco.
 “But now [with the label] we can put those other songs on tons of different projects.”

-The material Young has thus far gathered (which has since expanded stylistically from hip-hop to include rock and soul) hasn’t fallen at his feet; it is an arduous curation process that starts with gaining preliminary access, usually through a warden or a chaplain.
-From there, he finds his “point person,” i.e., an inmate who is passionate and perseverent enough to light a fire under the other musically inclined inmates.
-If there’s enough of a groundswell at a given location, instruments are brought in, rehearsals organized and, eventually, recordings made with professional grade equipment and in places like the prison library, visiting rooms, and areas adjacent to cell blocks.
+The material Young has thus far gathered (which has since expanded stylistically from hip-hop to include rock and soul) hasn’t fallen at his feet; his is an arduous curation process that starts with gaining preliminary access, usually through a warden or a chaplain.
+From there, he finds his “point person,” i.e., an inmate who is passionate and perseverant enough to light a fire under the other musically inclined inmates.
+If there’s enough of a groundswell at a given location, instruments are brought in, rehearsals organized and, eventually, tracks cut with professional grade equipment and in places like the prison library, visiting rooms, and areas adjacent to cell blocks.
 At the Mississippi juvenile prison, in fact, at least one recording was made in the facility’s barber shop.

 Age of participates has ranged from 15 (the Mississippi inmates) to, as an example, Carl Dukes, a former prisoner in his 70s.

 Potential donors to the non-profit’s label-launching Kickstarter fund should also know that Young and Die Jim Crow already have an EP under their belt.
-Released in 2016 and featuring, among others, BL Shirelle and Carl Dukes, the disc is essentially a “proof of concept” to potential naysayers.
+Released in 2016 and featuring, among others, BL Shirelle and Carl Dukes, the disc is, per Young, essentially a “proof of concept” to potential naysayers.

 Many gaps remain for Young to fill.
 One concern is money: prison authorities have balked at paying prisoners for their time, but Young plans to try and convince administrators of at least one southern correctional institution to let him set the inmates up with royalty trusts.